The faculty members in the Hematology/Oncology Division maintain active clinical, translational, and epidemiology research programs.

 - Cancer Genetics: Marc Greenblatt, M.D.; Marie Wood, M.D.; Wendy McKinnon, M.S.

-The Hematology/Oncology Division in alliance with the Vermont Cancer Center and Fletcher Allen Health Care, lead and participate in clinical trials in our region and nationally.
+The Hematology/Oncology Division in alliance with the University of Vermont Cancer Center and The University of Vermont Medical Center lead and participate in clinical trials in our region and nationally.
 Clinical research includes treatment and prevention protocols and investigator-initiated, cooperative group, and industry trials.

 - Brain: Steven Emmons, M.D.